 Migration represents challenges and opportunities for Europe.
 Learn how the EU deals with refugee movements and asylum.

 The unprecedented arrival of asylum seekers and irregular migrants in the EU, which peaked in 2015, required an EU response on a number of levels.
 Firstly, policies to handle regular and irregular immigration, and secondly, common EU-wide rules on asylum.
-The migrant influx also resulted in a need for additional measures and reforms to ensure border security as well as a fairer distribution of asylum seekers among EU countries.
+The migrant influx also resulted in a need for additional measures and reforms to ensure border security as well as a fairer sharing of responsibility and solidarity among EU countries.

 The migration issue

 While migration flows have subsided, the crisis has exposed shortcomings in the European asylum system.
-Parliament has sought to combat this by reforming EU asylum rules as well as strengthening EU border controls.
+Parliament has sought to combat this by proposing reforms to the EU asylum rules in 2017 as well as strengthening EU border controls.

 European immigration policy